goroda/Compressed-Continuous-Computation/README.md

 #### BUILD_STATIC_LIB
 Default: `OFF'

-Using this option can toggle whether or not static or shared libraries should be built
+Using this option can toggle whether or not static or shared libraries should be built.

+** Note: This option cannot be set to ON if building the python wrapper **

 #### BUILD_SUB_LIBS
 Default: `OFF'